owensgl/biol525D/resources/daily_assignments.md

 2. Why is piping directly between programs faster than writing each consecutive output to the disk?
 Explain using information about computer hardware.

+3. Try different filtering options for the GBS data  (see http://prinseq.sourceforge.net/manual.html for options) and plot QC graphs.
+Discuss which options you would choose to implement if this was your data and why.

+4. Is an alignment with a higher percent of mapped reads always better than one with a lower percent?
+Why or why not?